azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab2-sourcesOfResources.md

 It is possible to export a whole resource group definition as ARM JSON.
 This is very verbose and it will hardcode many of the property values.
 However, it is useful to compare the files before and after a manual change to see how that can be driven using ARM.

-1. Open up the blade for the resource group once it has succesafully deployed
+1. Open up the blade for the resource group once it has successfully deployed
 1. Click on Automation Script in the Settings section
 1. Copy out the JSON into a new file within vscode
 1. Open up the Web App blade